The Stats Zone

 Arsenal now have some key doubts for this one with captain Martin Odegaard limping off the pitch at the end of the first-leg and then missing out at the weekend against Bournemouth.

 Other key absentees for that one included winger Bukayo Saka, as well as defender Jurrien Timber and versatile Italy international defender Riccardo Calafiori.
+Declan Rice was also among those missing from Arsenal's open training session.

-Predicted XI (4-2-3-1): Raya; White, Saliba, Gabriel, Hincapie; Zubimendi, Rice; Madueke, Havertz, Eze; Gyokeres
+Predicted XI (4-2-3-1): Raya; White, Saliba, Gabriel, Hincapie; Zubimendi, Norgaard; Madueke, Havertz, Eze; Gyokeres

 Unavailable: Merino (Injured)